BeanCheeseBurrito/Flecs.NET/README.md

 ```

 ## GitLab Package Registry
 For more up-to-date packages, development builds are available on the [GitLab package registry](https://gitlab.com/BeanCheeseBurrito/Flecs.NET/-/packages).
-To add the development feed to your project, add a link to the [index.json](https://raw.githubusercontent.com/BeanCheeseBurrito/Flecs.NET/main/nuget/index.json) file as a restore source.
+To add the development feed to your project, add the GitLab link below  as a restore source.
 You can now reference any package version listed [here](https://gitlab.com/BeanCheeseBurrito/Flecs.NET/-/packages)!
 > **Warning**
 > Development feed packages may be deleted without warning to free up space.
 ```xml